 Objective

-Further advance towards sustainable fisheries practices that have no negative impact on the Outstanding Universal Value of the Wadden Sea.
-Principles such as impact assessments, best practice, no-take areas, monitoring and control, stock assessment, best available knowledge and learning by doing, may be effective tools.
+Further advance towards sustainable fisheries practices that have no negative impact on the Outstanding Universal Value of the Wadden Sea World Heritage.
+Principles such as impact assessments, best practice, closed areas, monitoring and control, stock assessment, best available knowledge and learning by doing, may be effective tools.
 The aim is to strengthen the knowledge base and innovative techniques taking into account that the existing nature conservation standard should be maintained or improved.

 Main risks

-Significant harm of habitats and species due to cumulative effects including those from fishing and marine aquaculture activities including bycatch and overfishing, depletion across the food web, habitat destruction, negative effects of human induced non-indigenous species, litter pollution, underwater noise and reduced recolonisation possibilities for reef-building (e.g. Sabellaria worms) and other species.
+Significant harm of habitats and species due to fishing and marine aquaculture activities including bycatch and overfishing, depletion across the food web, habitat destruction, negative effects of human induced non-indigenous species, litter pollution, underwater noise and reduced recolonisation possibilities for reef-building (e.g. Sabellaria worms) and other species.

-Damage to vulnerable ecosystems, habitats, food web and species due to cumulative effects including those from fishing activities in no-take areas within the Wadden Sea World Heritage.
+Damage to vulnerable ecosystems, habitats, food web and species due to cumulative effects including those from fishing activities in closed areas within the Wadden Sea World Heritage.

 Climate-driven increase of fishing pressure in the Wadden Sea due to intensification of area use e.g. by expanding wind farms and other uses in the offshore areas, and biological changes driven by temperature increase e.g. presence of new species, species spatial distribution and habitat use.